airwarriorg91/FreeFEM-Euler/README.md

 # FreeFEM-Euler
 This repository contains code to solve the incompressible inviscid Euler equations using the artificial compressibility method.
 The code is implemented in FreeFEM and supports both 2D and 3D computations.
-For 2D computations, the geometry is created directly in FreeFEM, while for 3D computations, GMSH-generated meshes are imported.
+For 2D computations, the geometry is created directly in FreeFEM as well as GMSH-generated meshes can be imported, while for 3D computations, only GMSH-generated meshes are imported.

 ## Table of Contents